hoffiee/my-advent-of-code-project/readme.md

 # Advent of code

-Here are my repository for when I play around with [Advent of Code](https://adventofcode.com/)
+Here is my repository for when I play around with [Advent of Code](https://adventofcode.com/)

 This project has morphed over the years, for me advent of code has always been